 Examples of Intentionally Visually Capture Another Person’s Genital or Anal Region

-- A persons is found to be using their phone to on public transport by secretly capturing ‘up-skirt’ images.
+- A person is found to be using their phone on public transport secretly capturing ‘up-skirt’ images.

 - A person hides a video camera in a towel or bag to capture images of genital regions on a beach during the summer period.

 Questions in cases like this

 - Was there consent, either implied or explicit, in the circumstances?

 - Did the image originally originate from a broadcasting or data casting service?

 What are some of the possible defences to Intentionally Visually Capture Another Person’s Genital or Anal Region?